It’s pretty easy and convenient to pick up a pack of tomato seedlings from your local garden center and plug them into the soil.

 Provide Light

-Make sure you are ready to provide light to your newly emerged tomatoes – whether it’s sunlight from a bright, southern window or artificial light from a grow light.
+Make sure you are ready to provide light to your newly emerged tomatoes – whether it’s sunlight from a bright, south-facing window or artificial light from a grow light.

 If you are using a grow light, place it two to three inches above your starts.

 When using a window for light, your plants will lean towards the window.
-To correct for this and get your plants to straighten out, rotate your seed trays every few days.
+To correct for this and encourage your plants to grow straight, rotate your seed trays every few days.

 If your “germination station” is a greenhouse, cold frame, terrarium, or domed tray, you can leave your plants there to grow.